starwolves/space/README.md

 * [Rust](https://www.rust-lang.org/)
 * [Bevy ECS dependencies](https://bevyengine.org/learn/book/getting-started/setup/#install-os-dependencies)

 ### Executing Space Frontiers

 To compile and run Space Frontiers:

 * Select latest versioned branch (not master) from this repository and clone it.
 * In your terminal navigate to the project folder you have just obtained and run:

 To start the server run:

 ```
 cargo run --bin server
 ```

 To start the new client run:

 ```
 cargo run --bin client
 ```

 To run Space Frontiers at maximum performance you should add the following flag to the run command:

 ```
 --release
 ```

-Also note that the client and server crates have hardcoded CPU thread limit of 2, you can change the limits inside the crates.
+Also note that the client and server crates have hardcoded CPU thread limit, you can change the limits inside the crates.

 ### Prototype Godot Client

 You can obtain the feature-rich 0.0.3-snap7 prototype client on [Discord](https://discord.gg/yYpMun9CTT).
 Ensure your server has the right git branch with the same version as the obtained Godot client and not the master branch!

 The prototype client is built on top of a Godot 3.4 release.

 ### The new Bevy client

 Currently there is full focus on recreating the client in Bevy ECS.
 This is the main priority and we are just getting started and it will be a while before it is of any use.
 The new Bevy client is integrated in the same repository.

-## Documentation:
+## Documentation

 The technical documentation of the most recent stable snap branch is found at [docs.sf.starwolves.io](https://docs.sf.starwolves.io).

 There is also a [(currently outdated) guide](https://guide.docs.sf.starwolves.io) available.